frankligy/pan_cancer_intracellular_antigen_atlas/notes/Yarmarkovich_Lab_instructions.md

     "kallisto_sample":"na"
 ```

-After this step, you should have a folder called `db_fasta` in your `immunoverse_result`, which contains sample-specific search space, please use this to search your immunopeptidome data using Tesorai.
+After this step, you should have a folder called `db_fasta` in your `immunoverse_result`, which contains sample-specific search space.
+Should you use these fasta file for your tesorai search, you shall combine all fasta file into a big one, as tesorai only accept one fasta file per search.

 ---
 ---